 - Anyone 5 and older who received their last COVID-19 shot two months ago is eligible for the updated (bivalent) booster shot.
 The Pfizer booster shot is available to anyone 5 and older.
 The Moderna booster shot is available to anyone 6 and older.

 What You Need to Know About COVID-19 Vaccines:

-- The Pfizer vaccine is safe and effective.
-All three approved vaccines for adults, including the Pfizer vaccine, were effective in helping prevent severe cases of COVID-19.
-In the expanded clinical trials Pfizer conducted for this age group, no cases of COVID-19 were recorded among the participants that received the vaccine.
+- COVID-19 vaccines are safe and effective.
+All three approved vaccines for adults, including the Pfizer and Moderna vaccine, were effective in helping prevent severe cases of COVID-19.
+In the expanded clinical trials Pfizer and Moderna conducted for children 6 months and older, the vaccines provided similar protection.

 - The side effects were similar as reported by adults.
 For adults, common side effects after COVID-19 vaccine include swelling or redness at the injection site, fever, headache, tiredness, muscle pain, chills and nausea.
 Some people have no side effects.
 Learn more about what to expect after your COVID-19 vaccine.